Immanuel Velikovsky: Emigration to the US and a career as an author

 Within weeks of his arrival in the United States, World War II began.
 Launching on a tangent from his original book project, Velikovsky began to develop the radical catastrophist cosmology and revised chronology theories for which he would become notorious.
 For the remainder of the Second World War, now as a permanent resident of New York City, he continued to research and write about his ideas, searching for a means to disseminate them to academia and the public.
 He privately published two small Scripta Academica pamphlets summarising his theories in 1945 (Theses for the Reconstruction of Ancient History and Cosmos Without Gravitation).
 He mailed copies of the latter to academic libraries and scientists, including Harvard astronomer Harlow Shapley in 1947.

 In 1950, after eight publishing houses rejected the Worlds in Collision manuscript, it was finally published by Macmillan, which had a large presence in the academic textbook market.
 Even before its appearance, the book was enveloped by furious controversy, when Harper's Magazine published a highly positive feature on it, as did Reader's Digest, with what would today be called a creationist slant.
 This came to the attention of Shapley, who opposed the publication of the work, having been made familiar with Velikovsky's claims through the pamphlet Velikovsky had given him.
 Shapley threatened to organise a textbook boycott of Macmillan for its publication of Worlds in Collision, and within two months the book was transferred to Doubleday.
 It was by then a bestseller in the United States.
 In 1952, Doubleday published the first installment in Velikovsky's revised chronology, Ages in Chaos, followed by the Earth in Upheaval (a geological volume) in 1955.
 In November 1952, Velikovsky moved from Manhattan to Princeton, New Jersey.

 For most of the 1950s and early 1960s, Velikovsky was persona non grata on college and university campuses.
 After this period, he began to receive more requests to speak.
 He lectured, frequently to record crowds, at universities across North America.
 In 1972, the Canadian Broadcasting Corporation aired a one-hour television special featuring Velikovsky and his work, and this was followed by a thirty-minute documentary by the BBC in 1973.

 During the remainder of the 1970s, Velikovsky devoted a great deal of his time and energy to rebutting his critics in academia, and he continued to tour North America and Europe to deliver lectures on his ideas.
-By that time, the elderly Velikovsky suffered from diabetes and intermittent depression, which his daughter said may have been exacerbated by the academic establishment's continuing rejection of his work.
+By that time, the elderly Velikovsky had diabetes and intermittent depression, which his daughter said may have been exacerbated by the scientific community's continuing rejection of his work.
 He died in 1979.